24x7fpga/24x7fpga-website/content/_index.md

 Through these experiences, I have developed a deep passion for crafting efficient digital systems and mentoring others in the field of digital design and verification.

 #
 FPGAs are often compared to _LEGO_ blocks where you can build a complex structure using small basic blocks.
-In my [GitHub](https://github.com/24x7fpga) repositories I present to you some of these basic building blocks (basic designs in verilog/system verilog) that can be used as a foundation for building large and complex systems.
+In my [GitHub](https://github.com/24x7fpga) repositories I present to you some of these basic building blocks (basic designs in Verilog/SystemVerilog) that can be used as a foundation for building large and complex systems.